natalieagus/50005/docs/Programming Assignment/pa2/05-debug-notes.md

 - `\n` is a POSIX Style
 - `\r` is a old pre-OS X Macs Style, Modern Mac's using POSIX Style

-Therefore your directory name might be set as `recv_files\r\n` when you run `cleanup.sh`.
+Therefore your directory name might be set as `recv_files\r\n` when you run `setup.sh`.
 You can't tell whether the line break is there or not.
 Similarly, when you receive `filename` from `input` in `ClientWithSecurity[version].py`, the line break might be there, creating filename like `files.txt\r\n`.
 In order to tackle this, you can:

 1. Add `.strip()` at the end of `input`, resulting in `input("Enter a filename....").strip()`
-2. Create a new `cleanup.sh` with the exact same content and overwrites the old one so that the line break suits your system's
+2. Create a new `setup.sh` with the exact same content and overwrites the old one so that the line break suits your system's

 When submitting, please use `LF` as your end of line sequence because we are running your code on Linux-distro containers.
 {:.warning}